Cyrus Cylinder: Exhibition history

-The Cyrus Cylinder has been displayed in the British Museum since its formal acquisition in 1880.
+The Cyrus Cylinder has been displayed in the British Museum since 1900.
 It has been loaned five times – twice to Iran, between 7–22 October 1971 in conjunction with the 2,500 year celebration of the Persian Empire and again from September–December 2010, once to Spain from March–June 2006, once to the United States in a traveling exhibition from March–October 2013, and once to the Yale Peabody Museum for their reopening celebrations in May-June 2024.
 Many replicas have been made.
 Some were distributed by the Shah following the 1971 commemorations, while the British Museum and National Museum of Iran have sold them commercially.

 The British Museum's ownership of the Cyrus Cylinder has been the cause of some controversy in Iran, although the artifact was obtained legally and was not excavated on Iranian soil but on former Ottoman territory (modern Iraq).
 When it was loaned in 1971, the Iranian press campaigned for its transfer to Iranian ownership.
 The Cylinder was brought back to London without difficulty, but the British Museum's Board of Trustees subsequently decided that it would be "undesirable to make a further loan of the Cylinder to Iran."

 In 2005–2006 the British Museum mounted a major exhibition on the Persian Empire, Forgotten Empire: the World of Ancient Persia.
 It was held in collaboration with the Iranian government, which loaned the British Museum a number of iconic artifacts in exchange for an understanding that the Cyrus Cylinder would be loaned to the National Museum of Iran in return.

 The planned loan of the Cylinder was postponed in October 2009 following the June 2009 Iranian presidential election so that the British Museum could be "assured that the situation in the country was suitable".
 In response, the Iranian government threatened to end cooperation with the British Museum if the Cylinder was not loaned within the following two months.
 This deadline was postponed despite appeals by the Iranian government but the Cylinder did eventually go on display in Tehran in September 2010 for a four-month period.
 The exhibition was very popular, attracting 48,000 people within the first ten days and about 500,000 people by the time it closed in January 2011.
 However, at its opening, Iranian president Mahmoud Ahmadinejad mingled Islamic Republican and ancient Persian symbology, which commentators inside and outside Iran criticised as an overt appeal to religious nationalism.